 |Pull the string!|

 But the price of true post-structuralist realization--of stepping free of the bullshit-- is complete paralysis.
-Hemmings with the ghost tennis ball in his hand like a punter.
-Without real money, and real balls - the void stretches past even new life and new civilizations - it boldly goes where no man has gone before... but leaves you standing there, just a focal point for nada.
+Hemmings with the ghost tennis ball in his hand, frozen in contemplation like a monkey with a human skull sitting on a stack of books.
+Without real money, and real balls - the void stretches past even new life and new civilizations - it boldly goes where no man has gone before... but leaves you standing there, just a focal point for the endless nada.

 |One happy little family, pre-Total|